Burren (townland): History

 An t-oighre do thuair Tomás).

 The 1609 Ulster Plantation Baronial Map depicts the townland as Burrin.
 The 1652 Commonwealth Survey lists the townland as Burren.
 The 1665 Down Survey map depicts it as Burrin.
 William Petty's 1685 map depicts it as Burren.

 In the Plantation of Ulster by grant dated 4 June 1611, along with other lands, King James I granted the two polls of Burrin to Donill Backagh McShane O'Reyly, Gentleman.
-The said Domhnall O'Reilly was the nephew of two chiefs of the O'Reilly clan- Aodh Connallach mac Maolmhordha who was chief from 1565–1583 and Eamonn mac Maolmhordha who was chief from 1596–1601.
+The said Domhnall O'Reilly was the nephew of two chiefs of the O'Reilly clan- Aodh Connallach mac Maolmhordha who was chief from 1565 to 1583 and Eamonn mac Maolmhordha who was chief from 1596 to 1601.
 His genealogy is Domhnall Bacach son of Seaán son of Maol Mórdha (d.
 1565) son of Seaán (d.1516) son of Cathal (d.1467) son of Eóghan na Fésóige (d.1449).

 He was also a first cousin of Cathal O'Reilly who was simultaneously granted lands in Bellaleenan townland and of Cathaoir O'Reilly who received lands in Kildoagh townland.
 Domhnall O'Reilly then sold Burren to Walter Talbott, the owner of Ballyconnell who then by deed dated 11 February 1614 sold the two polls of Barrin to Sir Stephen Butler of Belturbet.

 In the Hearth Money Rolls compiled on 29 September 1663 there was one Hearth Tax payer in Murren- Tirlagh O'Relly.

 The 1652 Commonwealth Survey lists the townland as belonging to Colonel Thomas Coote and the tenant was Philipp O'Backaghan.
 A further confirming grant dated 3 June 1667 from King Charles II to the aforementioned Thomas Coote, Esquire included 640 acres in Burrin at an annual rent of £8-12-9 1/2d.

 The aforesaid Colonel Thomas Coote died on 25 November 1671 and his lands went to his nephew Thomas Coote (Irish politician).

 On 8 Sep 1716 the said nephew Thomas Coote leased land to Edward Ellis, which included the lands of Guertenderrn alias Burren, Drumbrughliss alias Burren and Cuiliege alias Burren.